SudhirBhat669/Cyber-Dashboard/README.md

 # 🚨 Cybersecurity: Suspicious Web Threat Interactions
-A real-time Machine Learning-powered Flask dashboard that analyzes web traffic logs to detect **suspicious behaviors** using **anomaly detection**, visualizes patterns with graphs, and triggers email alerts on abnormal activity.
+A real-time Machine Learning-powered Flask dashboard that analyzes web traffic logs to detect suspicious behaviors using anomaly detection, visualizes patterns with graphs, and triggers email alerts on abnormal activity.

 ## 📌 Project Objective
 To detect and analyze patterns in web interactions for identifying potentially harmful or malicious activities using: